kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-workload-apigateway.md

 ---

 This tutorial shows how to expose service endpoints and configure different allowed HTTP methods for them using API Gateway Controller.
+   > **CAUTION:** Exposing a workload to the outside world is always a potential security vulnerability, so tread carefully.
+In a production environment, always secure the workload you expose with [OAuth2](./apix-05-expose-and-secure-workload-oauth2.md) or [JWT](./apix-08-expose-and-secure-workload-jwt.md).

-The tutorial may be a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.
+The tutorial may be a follow-up to the [Set up a custom domain for a workload](./apix-02-setup-custom-domain-for-workload.md) tutorial.

 ## Prerequisites

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
-To deploy or create one of those, follow the [Create a workload](./apix-02-create-workload.md) tutorial.
+To deploy or create one of those, follow the [Create a workload](./apix-01-create-workload.md) tutorial.

 ## Expose and access your workload